lanwin/esphome_samsung_ac/readme.md

 ## Troubleshooting

-- Check your wiring (I had a lot of problems cause the wire connection was loose)
+- Check your wiring (I had a lot of problems because the wire connection was loose)
-- Check that you really connected to the same pins/cables as our outdoor device (usually F1/F2), not to the pins/cables of a remote control unit.
+- Check that you really connected to the same pins/cables as your outdoor device (usually F1/F2), not to the pins/cables of a remote control unit.
 - Test if swapping F1/F2 helps
 - Change **baud_rate** from 9600 to 2400 (some older hardware uses a lower baud rate)
 - For some boards (like NodeMCU) you need to disable serial logging, since it blocks the pins required for the RS485 serial communication.
 Just add `baud_rate: 0` to the logger section.
-- Add the following to your [YAML uart configuration section](https://esphome.io/components/uart.html#debugging) which dumps all data which is received via RS484 to logs.
+- Add the following to your [YAML uart configuration section](https://esphome.io/components/uart.html#debugging) which dumps all data which is received via RS485 to logs.
 This helps to check if you get any data.
 This also helps when reporting problems.

 ```yaml
   debug: